Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

 Carissa Moore was ready to take over women's surfing - again.

 She launched Moore Aloha, a 501C3 non-profit charitable foundation that uses surfing to bring young women together in and around water to share, encourage, inspire, and empower young women to be strong, confident, and compassionate individuals.

 "I've always been chasing results and other people's validation.
 In 2019, I was finally like, 'No - none of that matters.
 I'm a daughter; I'm a sister.
 I'm a friend, and I'm a wife", declared Moore.

 The Hawaiian claimed the 2019 WSL Women's Championship Tour title, qualified for the Tokyo 2020 Olympic Games, and announced she would take a break from the professional surfing circuit.

-A five-time world champion, there is not much more that Moore can leave behind in terms of a legacy of results.
+A five-time world champion, there is not much more Moore can leave behind in terms of a legacy of results.
 But when retirement does come, she wants it to be greater than that.

-"When I eventually retire from surfing, I hope to look back on my career and more important than results and world titles, I hope that I left a lasting impression on surfing that I did surfing that inspired people and that was really memorable," Moore stated.
+"When I eventually retire from surfing, I hope to look back on my career, and more important than results and world titles, I hope that I left a lasting impression on surfing that I did surfing that inspired people and that was really memorable," Moore stated.

-"The types of surfing that I remember or I was touched by are just different and that true sense of self.
+"The types of surfing that I remember, or I was touched by are just different and that true sense of self.
 So, I hope I get to leave that on the sport."

 Carissa Moore showed that she could be a force at surfing's Olympic debut in Tokyo after claiming a medal in the 2019 ISA World Surfing Games women's final in Japan.